 At times, the vibrant sights you will encounter can be overwhelming and don’t appear to make much sense.
 Leave no corner unexplored — on my most recent trip I discovered a village of penguin figurines engaging in wintertime activities in one bathroom.

-Things pop up where least expected so be sure to spend at least a few hours exploring.
+Things pop up where least expected, so be sure to spend at the very minimum a few hours exploring.

 A reviewer on Roadsideamerica.com described the House on the Rock as “the world’s most bizarre and vast collection of stuff — with everything from scrimshaw and medieval armor to carousel horses and mechanical music machines — and all of it may be fake.
 Or all of it may be real.”

 It’s been said that Jordan acquired a number of authentic antiques but it’s also known he was fond of displaying knockoffs and being a trickster.
 While wandering around the rooms, it’s somewhat difficult to tell which items are legit and which are fake, though some things are obviously not the real deal — such as the collection of jeweled crowns which I know were not donated by European monarchs.